hubsukalp/Machine-Learning_Lab/README.md

     ```

 3. Explore the labs and notebooks:
-    - Each folder contains Jupyter notebooks, datasets, and instructions.
     - Open notebooks with Jupyter or compatible IDEs (e.g., VS Code).

 4. Run and experiment: